TheJacksonLaboratory/intro-to-hpc/_episodes/14-Globus-for-Data-Transfers.md

 objectives:
 - "Understand what Globus is used for."
 keypoints:
-- "User Globus to transfer files to and from HPC."
+- "Use Globus to transfer files to and from HPC."
-- "User Globus to transfer files to and from Tier2."
+- "Use Globus to transfer files to and from Tier2."
 ---

 {% include links.md %}